-When you step up to the rental car counter, do you know how much insurance coverage you need?
+Before you step up to the rental car counter, you should know how much insurance coverage you need.
 If you own Progressive auto insurance for your primary vehicle, the good news is that you're also covered for rental cars.
 The caveat is that this coverage extends to the same limits of your personal auto insurance policy.

 Your Progressive car insurance covers rental cars to the same limit.
 That means if you drive a brand new Audi and rent a compact car, you're good to go.
 But what if you own a 2004 Kia Rio with 170,000 miles and want to rent a full-size sedan loaded with the latest features?
 That's where you might be under-insured.